mozilla/activate.mozilla.community/_pages/roadmap.md

 # Roadmap

 In this page we describe the past, current and future activities that we have on this site.
-If you have feedback, questions or suggestions please [chime in this topic](#).
+If you have feedback, questions or suggestions please [chime in to this topic](#).

 *Note that this roadmap is in constant change and evolution.*